orientechnologies/orientdb-docs/Block.md

 #### Example

-Invoice the console with a file containing the commands to execute
+Invoke the console with a file containing the commands to execute
 ```json
 { "console": { "file": "/temp/commands.sql"}  }
 ```